New Netherland: Director-General Stuyvesant

 Peter Stuyvesant arrived in New Amsterdam in 1647, the only governor of the colony to be called Director-General.

-Some years earlier land ownership policy was liberalized and trading was somewhat deregulated, and many New Netherlanders considered themselves entrepreneurs in a free market.
+Some years earlier, land ownership policy was liberalized, and trading was somewhat deregulated, and many New Netherlanders considered themselves entrepreneurs in a free market.
 The population had reached about 15,000, including 500 on Manhattan Island.

 During the period of his governorship, the province experienced exponential growth.
 Demands were made upon Stuyvesant from all sides: the GWC, the States General, and the New Netherlanders.
-Dutch territory was being nibbled at by the English to the north and the Swedes to the south, while in the heart of the province the Esopus were trying to contain further Dutch expansion.
+The English were nibbling at Dutch territory to the north and the Swedes to the south, while in the heart of the province, the Esopus were trying to contain further Dutch expansion.
 Discontent in New Amsterdam led locals to dispatch Adriaen van der Donck back to the United Provinces to seek redress.
 After nearly three years of legal and political wrangling, the Dutch Government came down against the GWC, granting the colony a measure of self-government and recalling Stuyvesant in April 1652.
-However, the orders were rescinded with the outbreak of the First Anglo-Dutch War a month later.
+The orders were rescinded with the outbreak of the First Anglo-Dutch War a month later.

 Military battles were occurring in the Caribbean and along the South Atlantic coast.
 In 1654, the Netherlands lost New Holland in Brazil to Portugal, encouraging some of its residents to emigrate north and making the North American colonies more appealing to some investors.
 The Esopus Wars are so named for the branch of Lenape that lived around Wiltwijck, today's Kingston, which was the Dutch settlement on the west bank of Hudson River between Beverwyk and New Amsterdam.
 These conflicts were generally over settlement of land by New Netherlanders for which contracts had not been clarified, and were seen by the natives as an unwanted incursion into their territory.
 Previously, the Esopus, a clan of the Munsee Lenape, had much less contact with the River Indians and the Mohawks.